wuespace/delegis/README.md

 ## Changelog

+### v0.3.0

+#### Features

+- Adjust numbered list / enumeration numbering to be in line with "Handbuch der Rechtsförmlichkeit", Rn.
+374

 ### v0.2.0

 #### Features

 - Add `#metadata` fields for usage with `typst query`.
 You can now use `typst query file.typ "<field>" --field value --one` with `<field>` being one of the following to query metadata fields in the command line:
   - `<title>`
   - `<abbreviation>`